 Julie Steiner retired from a senior executive career in May 2020.
 Most recently her profession was as joint Managing Director of an Australian search firm which she co-founded and then Global Practice Head of an international executive search firm.
 Prior to her 20 years in global executive search, Julie led large and complex organisations in the public and private sectors such as ABC Enterprises for the Australian Broadcasting Corporation and listed entity IMAX Australia.
 Her early career was in publishing with Macmillan and Penguin Books.
 She has been a broadcaster with the ABC and has sat on several Boards.
 Julie is a graduate of the Australian Institute of Company Directors.
-In addition to the Board of the Australian Chamber Orchestra Pty Ltd, Julie sits on the Nominations Committee of the ANU and is affiliated with the specialist Risk, Board and Governance advisory firm, Blackhall and Pearl.
+In addition to the Board of the Australian Chamber Orchestra Pty Ltd, Julie is affiliated with the specialist Risk, Board and Governance advisory firm, Blackhall and Pearl.
 Julie has an honours degree in English, Literature and Politics from the University of Melbourne.